mono/website/docs/advanced/pinvoke/index.md

 Strings
 -------

-[http:/monodoc/T:System.String String]s are special.
+(http://docs.go-mono.com/index.aspx?link=T:System.String String]s are special.
 String marshaling behavior is also highly platform dependent.

-String marshaling for a function call can be specified in the function declaration with the **DllImport** attribute, by setting the [http:/monodoc/F:System.Runtime.InteropServices.DllImportAttribute.CharSet CharSet] field.
-The default value for this field is [http:/monodoc/F:System.Runtime.InteropServices.CharSet.Auto CharSet.Ansi] .
-The [http:/monodoc/F:System.Runtime.InteropServices.CharSet.Auto CharSet.Auto] value implies "magic."
+String marshaling for a function call can be specified in the function declaration with the **DllImport** attribute, by setting the [CharSet](http://docs.go-mono.com/index.aspx?link=F:System.Runtime.InteropServices.DllImportAttribute.CharSet) field.
+The default value for this field is [CharSet.Ansi](http://docs.go-mono.com/index.aspx?link=F:System.Runtime.InteropServices.CharSet.Ansi) .
+The [CharSet.Auto](http://docs.go-mono.com/index.aspx?link=F:System.Runtime.InteropServices.CharSet.Auto) value implies "magic."

 Some background.
 The Microsoft Win32 API supports two forms of strings: "ANSI" strings, the native character set, such as ASCII, ISO-8859-1, or a Double Byte Character Set such as Shift-JIS; and Unicode strings, originally UCS-2, and now UTF-16.
 Windows supports these string formats by appending an "A" for Ansi string APIs and a "W" ("wide") for Unicode string APIs.